Jenny to schedule an interview with April Masini.

 April Masini is America’s foremost dating and relationship advice and etiquette expert, as well as the author of four relationship advice books.
 A preferred go-to source on a wide range of issues for the world’s most prominent news outlets, April is regularly quoted in USA Today, ABC Entertainment News, MSN, Yahoo!, CNN, FOX News, CBS News, Univision, Telemundo, US News & World Report, The Wall Street Journal, The New York Times, New York Daily News, Newsday, The Los Angeles Times, The Chicago Tribune, Forbes, New York Post, The Washington Post, Reader's Digest, Christian Science Monitor, AARP Magazine, the international wire services Agence France Press and The Associated Press, among others.

 April contributes advice regularly to: MarketWatch, Glamour magazine, Wall Street Journal, AskMen, Brides, about.com, US News & World Report, TheStreet, MedicalDaily, YourTango, Glo, MSN, Men's Health, SheKnows, Woman's Day Magazine, Elle magazine, O magazine, Women's Health, Cosmopolitan magazine, Bustle, Marie Claire, Yahoo!, Univision, USA Today, and more...

 April is a featured guest columnist in: AskMen, Yahoo!, Glo and MSN, among others.
 She has co-hosted a Discovery Channel episode of "Everything You Need to Know" about sex, and was a featured guest on FOX-TV’S O’Reilly Factor.

-April’s popularity in the press is fueled by her grass roots advice forum on the AskApril relationship advice website.
-The free, anonymous forum has grown to over 26,000 questions posted by nearly a quarter million registered members on the site, and her personal advice to these men and women from all countries, and all sexual orientations, has fostered a stunning social media presence that boasts over 1.4 million followers on Twitter and over 620,000 fans on Facebook.
+April’s popularity in the press is fueled by her grass roots relationship advice forum on the AskApril advice website.
+The anonymous forum has grown to over 26,000 questions posted by nearly a quarter million registered members, and her personal advice to these men and women from all countries, and all sexual orientations, has fostered a stunning social media presence that boasts over 1.4 million followers on Twitter and over 620,000 fans on Facebook.